 It is occasionally necessary for Goldsmiths to share your personal data with third parties.
 It may necessary share your personal data as follows:

 - The local authority – to enable the assessment and collection of Council Tax and the administration of the electoral register

 - All statutory authorities with duties relating to the prevention and detection of crime, the apprehension and prosecution of offenders, collection of tax or duty, or safeguarding national security – to assist authorities in the execution of their duties having had due regard to your rights and freedoms and the necessity of infringing them

-- UKVI – to fulfil the terms of the College’s sponsor licence
+- UK Visas and Immigration – to fulfil the terms of the College’s sponsor licence

 - The Office for Students or Designated Data Body (HESA)– to comply with the College’s statutory and regulatory duties